ecmwf/metview-python/docs/api/comp_toc.rst

       - Returns the standard deviation of all the fields of a variable

     * - :func:`stdev_a`
-      - Computes the area-weighted standard deviation for each field in a fieldset
+      - Computes the area-weighted standard deviation for each field in a :class:`Fieldset`

     * - :func:`sum`
-      - Returns the sum or mean of the values in a geopoints variable
+      - Returns the sum or mean of the values in a :class:`Geopoints` variable

     * - :func:`var`
       - Returns the variance of all the fields of a variable

     * - :func:`var_a`
-      - Computes the area-weighted variance for each field in a fieldset
+      - Computes the area-weighted variance for each field in a :class:`Fieldset`

 Thermodynamics